 In 2015, state lawmakers began contributing $5 million to $9 million a year to address the growing number of children in foster care that need child-care subsidies.
 While that provided a little more funding, there were still 4,815 kids on the waiting list for child care subsidies as of Sept.
 15.

-Here's where things stand here in Tucson: As of August, 407 children, from birth to 5 years old, are receiving early-learning scholarships totaling about $8,000 through First Things First.
+Here's where things stand here in Tucson: As of August, 407 children, from birth to 5 years old, are receiving early-learning scholarships about $8,000 a piece through First Things First.
 Roughly 1,200 Tucson kids go to preschool through the federally-funded preschool program Head Start.
 Plus, there's the children covered by DES.

 But here's another problem with the DES program: The state agency only pays 75 percent of the market rate from the year 2000 (which means no adjustment for inflation in 17 years).